cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/editing.md

 To archive a page:

 1. Save the content (and any special code) in a Google Doc in case you need it later.
+2. Search WordPress for the page URL to see if it's linked to by any other page on the site.
-2. Create a [redirect](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/teams/content/redirects.html) for the page (and any translated versions).
-(Remember to create redirects for any anchor links on the page too.)
+3. Create a [redirect](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/teams/content/redirects.html) for the page (and any translated versions).
+(Create redirects for any anchor links on the page too.)
-3. Find the page in the _Posts_ section of WordPress.
+4. Find the page in the _Posts_ section of WordPress.
-4. Hover your cursor over the row with the post.
+5. Hover your cursor over the row with the post.
 You'll see a set of options appear.
-5. Select **Trash**.
+6. Select **Trash**.
 The post will move to the trash immediately without a confirmation screen.
+7. Remove the page from the [per page feedback filter code](https://github.com/cagov/comment-reports/blob/master/docs/index.html) on github.
+8. Alert the engineers that the page has been removed so they can remove translated page files.

 To restore a post: